 These are your partners.
-Look for experience if you have little.
+Look for people with experience if you have little, especially Sergeant at Arms.
 Work with them to divide duties.
+Remember the Chief Judge has to have six CC speeches or two Pathways levels completed to be eligible.